 When asking your dental patients for reviews, communicate to them how much you and the team rely on reviews to find more great patients like them.
 Tell them their feedback helps you know how to improve the experience of patients in your practice.
 It’s okay for your team to tell your patients about the goal that you’ve set.

 Remember, dental practices that don’t ask for reviews are likely only to get one when a patient is unhappy.
 (If that happens, here is how to handle a negative review.)

 4. Use a Dental Reviews Software

-Set your practice up for success by making assignments for team members to ask specific patients to write a review, making sure your review sites are up-to-date and easy to find and being transparent about where and how you’d like patients to review your practice.
+Reach your reviews goals by making assignments to ask specific patients at their dental visit to write a positive review.
+Make sure your review sites are up-to-date and easy to find.
+And, last but not least, be transparent about where and how you’d like patients to review your practice.